AndyStobirski/ImageSlicer/README.md

 ### Exporting images

-To generate a series of regular panels select Tools > Export Images.
+To export the images under the panels Tools > Export Panels.

 The output directory, by default, is taken from the image source location, and can be changed with a folder browser.